Skip to content

 workspace: standard

-To upgrade the KuboCD deployment:
+Upgrade the deployment:

-helm -n kubocd upgrade kubocd-ctrl oci://quay.io/kubocd/charts/kubocd-ctrl:v0.2.2 --values helm-values/values1-ctrl.yaml
+helm -n kubocd upgrade kubocd-ctrl oci://quay.io/kubocd/charts/kubocd-ctrl:v0.3.0 --values helm-values/values1-ctrl.yaml

 kubectl -n contexts delete context.kubocd.kubotal.io cluster